abhishek-kumar-code/Redfish_Public/Specification.md

 The root URL for Redfish version 1 services shall be "/redfish/v1/".

-The root URL for the service returns a RootService resource as defined by this specification.
+The root URL for the service returns a ServiceRoot resource as defined by this specification.

 ##### Metadata Document Request